-The third Monday may not actually be "the saddest day in the year," but chances are, those of us who made New Years' resolutions may be starting to see some cracks in our willpower right about now.
+Today may not actually be "the saddest day in the year," but chances are, those of us who made New Years' resolutions may be starting to see some cracks in our willpower.
 Any change in behavior, from exercising more to, say, washing your hands more, represents a personal struggle of transformation that does not happen easily.
-In today's post, we'll look at some of the current research on making those resolutions last and apply them to the leading behavioral obstacle that results in healthcare associated infections: Hand hygiene.
+In today's post, we'll look at some of the recent research on making those resolutions last and apply them to the leading behavioral obstacle that results in healthcare associated infections: Hand hygiene.

 Why do we make New Years resolutions in the first place?
 Well, as a society, we tend to like a certain amount of ceremony when it comes to taking on a challenge.
 We like fresh starts, clean slates, and setting high expectations.
 But for the resolution to persist past the pomp and circumstance, we need to be proactive.
 We need to have a way to fight the old habits from creeping back in.
 We need to set the stage for actively creating new habits.

 Science tells us that all habits (good or bad) share the same characteristics: They are triggered by a cue, they are learned, they are performed automatically, and they are hard to break.
 Creating new habits requires the same steps that formed those old habits in the first place.
 We need to change the cue, learn the new behavior, rehearse it until it is automatic, and then reevaluate our progress.

 Many people struggling with keeping up with a resolution will long for the elusive willpower they believe keep others on track.
 It turns out, however, that while individuals with more willpower can use that skill to accomplish their goals, changing behavior requires a lot more than resisting the old behavior.
 The attribute shared by those successful in changing their behaviors - those with and those without strong willpower - is the active creation of new habits.